 2. Brooks Addiction Walker

 They provide incredibly supportive cushioning.
-Many reviewers said that the Addiction Walkers were recommended by their podiatrists.
+These are often recommended by their podiatrists because of the sheer amount of support they offer, even in their cushioning material.
 The support comes from a thick sole with layers of rubber and foam under the foot.
 The built-in, structured insole is also removable for buyers who want to use orthotics.

 There’s also plenty of cushion along with the structure.
 The Brooks have one of the thickest soles on the carpet, so there’s plenty for your feet to sink into.
 Lots of previous buyers wrote that their feet had never been more comfortable in a sneaker.
 That extra cushion really comes in handy for long hours and long distances on your feet.

 They’re simple and low-maintenance.
 Reviewers said they fit true to size.
 The outsole is slip-resistant, and buyers said that the leather finish is easy to maintain.
 Previous buyers said they ended up with the black ones because they scuffed much less often.
 They also said using a magic eraser was a great way to keep white ones looking spic and spam.

 They’re cheaper than Birkenstock’s or Dansko’s.
 These are perfect for someone who wants a simple, straightforward work shoe that’s comfortable without costing a fortune.